 Always an amazing experience.
 Fantastic staff and stories.
 Beautiful scenery on the rides, and great accommodations.
 An awesome family tradition.

 Bruce and Patti, his wife, direct Rocky Ridge Ranch, a family-run facility.

-The Ranch has operated year-round for over 48 years.
+The Ranch has operated year-round coming up to our 50th year!!.
 We invite you to visit our website to become more familiar with our multi-dimensional programming.

 Our summer Ranch camping season offers a new lifestyle adventure for our special guests.
 We include them in balanced activities for their personal development - physical, mental, spiritual, emotional and social.
 Each week has a theme developed by campers and staff.
 Friendly competition culminates with the winners capturing the "Bob Hardy Memorial Cup".
 The ending of each week is celebrated at our rodeo where campers demonstrate the skills they have learned in a fun "gymkana" event.